Drake’s Latest Album Receives One Billion Streams In Opening Week

 YEAH YEAH WE KNOW

-Scorpion comes out on a CD on July 13.
+A physical version of Scorpion comes out on July 13.